LaurentAjdnik/mcproxy/README.md

 # Global architecture

-From a Client's perspective, MCProxy behaves like a Server.

-From a Server's perspective, MCProxy behaves like a Client.
+From an MCP Client's perspective, MCProxy behaves like an MCP Server.
+From an MCP Server's perspective, MCProxy behaves like an MCP Client.

 In its simplest form: